The Problem: Your Personal Insurance Won't Cover Rideshare

 California Assembly Bill 2293 (effective 2015) established minimum insurance requirements for all TNC drivers in the state:

-- •Periods 2 & 3: Minimum $1 million liability coverage
+- •Periods 2 & 3 (en route to passenger / passenger in vehicle): Minimum $1 million liability coverage

 These are minimums.
 For full protection, a rideshare endorsement that covers your vehicle damage in Period 1 is strongly recommended.